 19-13-21.
 Repairs of road equipment.
 The board of supervisors may at any time have its road machinery and equipment repaired, or may purchase repair parts therefor ... whether or not there is then a sufficient amount in the fund out of which the cost thereof must be paid.
-The claim for such repairs or parts shall be allowed in due course when filed, and be paid in its proper order as other claims.
-However, if any repairs herein permitted to be made after the first day of July of the last year of the term of office of the members of the board making such repairs shall exceed the sum of \$500.00, such repairs shall not be made unless and until the board of supervisors, or a majority of them, shall have authorized the making of such repairs at a regular meeting of such board, or a special meeting called for that purpose.
-1950, 246.
+The claim for the repairs or parts shall be allowed in due course when filed, and be paid in its proper order as other claims.
+However, if any repairs herein permitted to be made after the first day of July of the last year of the term of office of the members of the board making such repairs shall exceed the sum of Five Thousand Dollars (\$5000.00), the repairs shall not be made unless and until the board of supervisors, or a majority of them, shall have authorized the making of the repairs at a regular meeting of the board, or a special meeting called for that purpose.
+1950, 246; 2003, 539.